thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2024-04-29-update-shopware-6-with-composer-update-no-scripts.md

 ## Follow these steps to update Shopware 6 with composer:

+0. Ensure that you have a backup of your database and files.
 1. Run `bin/console system:update:prepare`.
 2. Edit `composer.json` and update the version of `shopware/core`, `shopware/administration`, `shopware/elasticsearch` and `shopware/storefront`.
+3. If you installed any plugins with composer, update their versions as well.
-3. Execute `composer update --no-scripts`.
+4. Execute `composer update --no-scripts`.
-4. Run `bin/console system:update:finish`.
+5. Run `bin/console system:update:finish`.
-5. Execute `yes | composer recipes:install --force --reset`.
+6. Execute `yes | composer recipes:install --force --reset`.

 ## Update plugins